-Visual arts are examined and discussed in their respective social and historical contexts.
-Distribution Area: Humanities AS Foundational Abilities: Culture and Aesthetics (FA3), Citizens and Society (FA4) EN Foundational Abilities: Creative Expression (FA3), Engagement with Society (FA4) AS.010.369.
+AS.010.369.
 The American Art Museum: Origins, Mission, and Civic Purpose.
 3 Credits.

 This course will explore the American art museum as a distinctive cultural and political idea.
-Tracing its origins to the ancient world, the American art museum was descended more immediately from institutions created during the European Enlightenment, but differing with regard to overall mission and civic purpose.
-This course will explore the various roles played by museums in American society, focusing on programmatic content, organizational design, funding and operating practices, and the particular issues that have arisen in recent years in the areas of cultural property restitution, collection development, special exhibitions, governance and funding, and the larger question of civic purpose.
-Distribution Area: Humanities AS Foundational Abilities: Writing and Communication (FA1), Culture and Aesthetics (FA3), Ethics and Foundations (FA5) EN Foundational Abilities: Creative Expression (FA3) Writing Intensive AS.010.373.
+Tracing its origins to the ancient world, the American museum was descended more immediately from institutions created during the European Enlightenment, but differing with regard to overall mission and civic purpose.
+This course will explore the various roles played by museums in American society, focusing on programmatic content, organizational design, funding and operating practices, and the particular issues that have arisen in recent years in the areas of cultural property restitution, collection development, special exhibitions, governance and funding, anti-colonialism, and the larger question of civic purpose.
+Students will have the opportunity to visit local museums and meet with museum leaders in various professional areas.

+AS Foundational Abilities: Writing and Communication (FA1), Culture and Aesthetics (FA3)

+AS.010.373.
 Art and Politics in Modern China.
 3 Credits.

 Art has always been intertwined with politics; one can even say art is always political.
 In modern China, this statement is especially poignant.
 The relationship between art and politics has been at the core of art production in China in the past century, and a perennial preoccupation of those in power, including now.
 This course will therefore examine three major threads: the documents, dictums, and decrees by the artists and by the regimes concerning the nature, function, and practice of art and artists in the 20th century, for example, Mao's famous Yan'an talk in 1942; artists' response to and art's participation in the important political events and historical moments, for example, the 1989 democracy movement; we will also examine the space of resistance, intervention, and alterity that art created in modern China, concerning topics of gender and sexuality, race and ethnicity, ecocriticism, privacy, and questions of historiography.
 The period we examine will begin at the end of the 19th century when artists struggled with a crumbling empire facing the onslaught of modernity, to the present.

-Distribution Area: Humanities AS Foundational Abilities: Culture and Aesthetics (FA3), Citizens and Society (FA4), Democracy (FA4.1) AS.010.377.
-Modern Palestinian Art & Its Contexts.
+AS Foundational Abilities: Culture and Aesthetics (FA3), Citizens and Society (FA4), Democracy (FA4.1)

+AS.010.386.
+Modern Art in a Global Frame.
 3 Credits.